bbenchoff/bbenchoff.github.io/pages/CM1Implementation.md

 - 4,096 routing nodes in a 12D hypercube
 - 16 processors per routing node
 - SIMD execution (single instruction stream, broadcast to all)
-- 4K bits of memory per processor (256MB total)
+- 4K bits of memory per processor (32MB total)

 My machine has 4,096 AG32 chips.
 Each AG32 has ~2K LUTs.
 Put 16 soft processors in each AG32's FPGA fabric.
 4,096 × 16 = 65,536 processors.
 Exact match.

+**There is a _huge_ difference between this and an original CM-1.
+The orginal had routers, I'm using a weird, deterministic TDMA scheduling scheme for message passing.
+The router consumed ~10K transistors per node and was a major source of bugs.
+TDMA achieves the same communication semantics with ~50 LUTs and deterministic latency.

 ## CM-1 Processor Architecture (from Hillis's thesis)